The Scenic Hotel Group story is one of friends and family, a spirit that is very much at the heart of the group today.

-In 1980 American Earl Hagaman fell in love with New Zealand while visiting close friend, Ralph Brown.
+The Scenic story starts back in 1980 when American Earl Hagaman fell in love with New Zealand while visiting close friend, Ralph Brown.
 The two decided that year to go into partnership and bought their first hotel on the West Coast of the South Island – the 48-room Graham Motor Inn.

 The purchase was soon followed by acquisition of the historic Southern Cross hotel in Dunedin and Glacier Country in Fox Glacier in 1984, the iconic Whaler’s Inn in Picton in 1985 and the Lakeland Hotel in Queenstown in 1986.

-With the five hotels forming a semi-circle around the scenic South Island, the name Scenic Circle Hotels was the perfect title for the company.
+With the five hotels forming a semi-circle around the scenic South Island, the name Scenic Circle Hotels was deemed the perfect name for the company.

 Briefly listed on the New Zealand Stock Exchange in 1986, the fallout from the 1987 stock market crash meant the company returned to private ownership.